CiscoISE/terraform-provider-ciscoise/docs/resources/active_directory.md

 - This resource creates an AD join point in Cisco ISE.

-- *This data source action loads domain groups configuration from Active Directory into Cisco ISE.
+- *This resource action loads domain groups configuration from Active Directory into Cisco ISE.

 ## Example Usage